What Is Constructive Possession of a Firearm in Wisconsin

 Facing a constructive possession charge can be intimidating, but there are steps you can take to protect yourself:

 • Hire an Experienced Attorney: This isn’t a battle you want to face alone.
-A lawyer who understands Wisconsin firearm laws can analyze the evidence, identify flaws in the prosecution’s arguments, and build a strong defense.
+A lawyer understanding Wisconsin firearm laws can analyze the evidence, identify flaws in the prosecution’s arguments, and build a strong defense.

 • Gather Evidence: The more proof you have to support your case, the better.
 This could include witness statements, surveillance footage, or anything else that shows you weren’t connected to the firearm.
 Your attorney can acquire all available evidence in your case.